wri/carbon-budget/readme.md

 For runs on an AWS r5d spot machine (for full model runs), use `docker build`.
-You need to supply AWS credentials for the model to work because otherwise you won't be able to get output tiles off of the spot machine.
+You need to supply AWS credentials for the model to work because otherwise you won't be able to get output tiles off of the spot machine and you will lose your outputs when you terminate the spot machine.

 `docker build . -t gfw/carbon-budget`